 - Thinning hair coat

 There is also an atypical form of Addison’s disease in which the body is only deficient in cortisol.
 These patients are often lethargic, have poor appetites along with weight loss, vomiting, and diarrhea.
-This form of Addison’s is also diagnosed by an ACTH stimulation test.
-Prednisone therapy is started right away, and the electrolytes are carefully monitored to evaluate the patient for aldosterone deficiency.
+Signs of atypical Addison’s disease can occur intermittently.
+This form of Addison’s disease is also diagnosed by an ACTH stimulation test.
+Prednisone therapy is started right away, and the electrolytes are carefully monitored over time to evaluate the dog for aldosterone deficiency.

-As long as the patient is receiving the cortisol and aldosterone replacement therapy, their quality of life is excellent.
-Anything that prevents the medications being given must be considered an emergency.
-Even minor illnesses can be life threatening for a patient with Addison’s disease.
+Hormone replacement therapy is a life-long requirement for dogs with Addison’s disease.
+As long as the dog is receiving hormone replacement therapy, their quality of life is excellent.
+Anything that prevents the medications being given, such as misplacement of the medications or illness, must be considered an emergency.
 In times of illness, the patient may not be able to take pills and cannot compensate for the stress of the illness, which can lead rapidly to an Addisonian crisis.

 Fortunately, the prognosis for Addison’s disease is generally excellent.
 Most patients with Addison’s disease lead full and long lives.